Nommiiee/UDON-User-Verification/README.md

 # VRChat User Verification/Control System

 Welcome to the VRChat User Verification/Control System, a Unity-based solution which work using the VRChat Udon Graph Node Programming Language designed to manage user access in VRChat worlds.
 This system consists of three modules: WhiteList Module, BlackList Module, and Combined Module (Alpha Version, can be buggy).

 ## WhiteList Module

 The WhiteList Module allows world creators to control access based on a predefined list of trusted users.
 Utilizing the following variables:

 - **WhiteList (String):** VRChat Trusted URL for the whitelist TXT file.
-Supports formats: [GitHub](*.github.io), [Pastebin](pastebin.com), [Github Gist](gist.githubusercontent.com).
-File format: "white-list,username1,username2,username3," (no new lines).
 - **Enable Objects (GameObject Array):** Array of objects to reveal to verified users.
 - **Hide Objects (GameObject Array):** Array of objects to hide from verified users.